Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations

 The conventional formulation of the FE\textsuperscript{2} method represents a very flexible tool for multiscale simulations.
 The enormous costs are a hindrance for its application in the engineering environment.
-The hyper ROM method seems to be a promising approximation technique, because it still solves the original PDE, while the results lie in reduced spaces, since a lot of correlation can be observed in the full model.
-The main advantage therefore is that a lot of the flexibility of the unreduced FE\textsuperscript{2} method is preserved, while the computational costs are reduced drastically.
-In comparison to common hybrid Neural Network approaches, the online costs will be higher, however less training effort is needed and the method promises more flexibility.
+The hyper ROM method seems to be a promising approximation technique, because it still solves the original PDE, while the results lie in reduced spaces, since a lot of correlation can be observed in the HF model.
+The main advantage therefore is that a lot of the flexibility of the conventional HF FE\textsuperscript{2} method is preserved, while the computational costs are reduced drastically.
+In comparison to common hybrid NN approaches, the online costs will be higher, however much less training effort is needed and the method promises more flexibility.

-A formulation based on the work of Hernández et al.~\cite{Hernandez2014} applicable at large deformations has been presented and combined with a monolithic solution scheme.
-The necessary amount of training data was vastly reduced by clustering loading paths from the structure of interest.
-Numerical examples prove the applicability for practical problems and a speedup factor of up to 140 regarding the online simulation time was observed in comparison to the conventional FE\textsuperscript{2} scheme.
-It was also empirically shown, that the clustered training strategy not only reduces the training effort, but lowers the number of modes necessary in the online phase.
+A formulation based on the work of \citet{Hernandez2014} has been presented and combined with a monolithic solution scheme.
+The necessary amount of training data was vastly reduced by clustering loading paths from the structure of interest and eliminating rigid body rotations from the training set using a polar decomposition in the micro-macro transition rule.
+Numerical examples prove the applicability for practical problems and a speedup factor of almost 1000, i.e.~three orders of magnitude, regarding the online simulation time and of up to 30 regarding all necessary computing effort was observed in comparison to the conventional FE\textsuperscript{2} scheme.
+It was also empirically shown that the clustered training strategy not only reduces the training effort, but lowers the number of modes necessary in the online phase.